How To Boil Crawfish: With Helpful Tips

 A large gas cooker.

-We recently purchased this gas cooker that boils up to one sack (thirty pounds) at a time.
+We recently purchased this gas cooker that boils one sack (30 pounds) at a time.
 It's so nifty!
-There's a fill line to mark the water, so all we have to do is fill it up with fresh water and turn it on.
-It also makes draining and dumping an easy task.
+There's a fill line to mark the water level, so all we have to do is fill it with fresh water and turn it on.
+It also makes draining and dumping easy.

 Seasoning The Boiled Crawfish